akohlbre/rla-costing/README.md

 or a column for explanations, although neither is problematic.
 The order of the rows does not matter.

-## Model of Infrastructure Upgrade Costs
+## Model of Infrastructure Upgrade Costs: `infra.py`
 ### Running the Model
-1. You can download the model and run it locally with Python 3.
+1. You can download the model and run it locally with [Python 3](https://www.python.org/downloads/).
 Specify a filename with the `-f` flag to have the model use it as the input.
 If no file is specified, the model will look for a file named `state.csv` and use it.
 Alternatively, specify the three inputs with command line arguments, for example: